 Patients should be properly stabilized and prepared before transferring to prevent any adverse event or deterioration in patient’s clinical condition during transfer.
 The patient should be adequately resuscitated and stabilised to the maximum extent possible.
 Following points can be used as a checklist for pre-transfer stabilization

+1. Airway – If compromise in airway is suspected during transfer of patient, endotracheal tube intubation shall be done.
 2. Breathing – Arterial blood gas values should be optimized and breathing should be adequately controlled.
 In patients suspected of pneumothorax, chest drain shall be inserted.

 3. Circulation – Control for external haemorrhage.
 Ensure that cross matched blood is available during transport, if required.
 Haemorrhagic shock shall be adequately treated